zk-phi/phi-components/src/installation.md

 register();
 ```

-Note that you may need to bypass registration during SSR.
+Note that you may need to skip registration during SSR.

 ```diff
 +if (typeof window !== "undefined") {